jackcallister/jackcallister.com/readme.md

-# 🌏 Human vs Web 🤖
+# 🌏 My Cool Site

-Steal this site builder and make it your own.
-Show the web you're a human and not a robot.
+Steal this site and make it cooler.

-### Setup instructions
+### Setup

+You may need to setup Github Pages.

+It's easier than it looks and you'll get a free website.

+### How to blog

 Add entries to your "blog" by running the following command from your terminal:

 ```
-node blogger.js "I'm human, I swear"
+node b.js "I'm a human."
 ```

-That command adds the entry and does a git push to master.
+The command adds the blog to your index.html then does a git push.
+You might need Github, see Setup.

-You may need to setup Github Pages.

-It's easier than it looks and you'll get a free website.
+### Local development

+Just pop the index.html into your browser.

 ✌️